 An improved economy, a strengthened real estate market in many areas, and a favorable interest rate environment has led to a resurgence of interest in vacation or second homes.
 These properties offer a chance to provide the family with a place to rest and relax at a reduced cost when compared to expensive short-term resort rentals, and at the same time give owners a shot at capital appreciation over the long term.
 They also offer a chance to earn some rental income when the owner or family members aren’t using the property.
-This first installment of a two-part series reviews the current tax rules that apply to vacation homes that are rented to others during the year and suggests some planning moves.
-Click here for Part 1 of this article.
+The article below is the first installment of a two-part series which reviews the current tax rules that apply to vacation homes that are rented to others during the year and suggests some planning moves.

 Dean Holland, CPA

 Making the Best Tax Use of a Vacation Home Under Today’s Rules – PART I